dylannalex/mezclador_de_gatitos/README.en.md

 - ✨ **Discover the hidden map of kittens:** Explore how the neural network organizes and represents kittens in a two-dimensional space.

-**Ready to discover combinations you never imagined?** 👉 [Explore now and create your own unique kittens](https://mezclador-gatitos.streamlit.app/).
+Ready to discover combinations you never imagined? 👉 [Explore now and create your own unique kittens](https://mezclador-gatitos.streamlit.app/).

+Don't miss the full project details 🐈!
+Visit [my blog](https://dylannalex.github.io/kitten_mixer/) to discover everything behind this fun application. 📝

 > The project was developed as part of the Deep Neural Networks course at UTN FRM, under the guidance of Professor Ing.
 Pablo Marinozi.
 This work is a testament to creativity, learning, and of course, a lot of cuteness! ❤️